RalitsaTerzieva/ssr-project/README.md

 # SSR Project

 A simple application built with **React** and **Next.js** to practice Server-Side Rendering (SSR).
-This project is developed following the steps outlined in the book **REACT 18 Design Patterns and Best Practices** by Carlos Santana Roldan.
+This project is developed following the steps outlined in the book **React 18 Design Patterns and Best Practices** by Carlos Santana Roldan.

 ## Features